Mysore-Mysuru

 The temple is of a quadrangular structure.
 It consists of the Main Doorway, Entrance, Navaranga Hall, Antharala Mantapa, Sanctum Sanctorum, and Prakara.
 Cupola [Vimanam] atop the Garbhagraham with golden kalasam is very attractive.

 As one enters the compound of the temple queue will move along the compound wall.
-On the right side one could see one of the three ‘sampige’ trees in the courtyard of the temple.
-They are nearly two hundred years old and their roots are watered by the daily offerings poured over the Goddess.
+On the right side, one could see one of the three ‘sampige’ trees in the courtyard of the temple.
+The plants are nearly two hundred years old and their roots are watered by the daily offerings poured over the Goddess.
 They have never failed to give flowers every day of every year, since time immemorial.
 They have given at least two flowers - one for local worship, and the other for a Mysore palace shrine, sent by a special envoy.

 Sri Anjaneya sannathi of this kshetra

 It is the practice to offer prayer to Sri Ganesha first and Sri Anjaneya last.
 Here also one would offer their prayers to Sri Ganesha, then Sri Bairava, then Sri Chamundeswari in the main temple.
-And after exit from the main temple make circumambulation of the temple.
-Before final exit from the complex offer prayers to Sri Anjaneya which is embedded in the compound wall itself.
+And after exiting from the main temple make a circumambulation of the temple.
+Before the final exit from the complex offer prayers to Sri Anjaneya which is embedded in the compound wall itself.

 Why Sri Anjaneya sannathi for this Devi kshetra